 4. Hidden add-ons (variable, often surprise)

 B2B Marketing Analytics Plus ($3,000/month for proper attribution reporting), Engage for Sales ($50/user/month for sales prospect alerts), Engagement History Dashboards ($300/year per user), additional contact blocks ($500-$1,500/month per 10K contacts beyond tier limit).
-Add-ons typically grow 15-25% per year as teams discover they need features the base license doesn't include.
+Add-ons typically grow 15-25% per year as teams discover they need features the base license does not include.

 5. Optimization & retainer (recurring, Year 2+)